Pride in photos: More than one and a half million people marched in Mexico City

 “In my family, heterosexuals are a minority.”

-Debts on LGBTIQ rights
+Debts in LGBTIQ rights

 “Not in our name”

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US